9.5 Green volunteering, production and consumption

 Keep the Planet: Keep the Planet is a very recent initiative (founded in 2016), but it already has multiple projects in countries like Zanzibar, Cambodia, Indonesia, Australia and the United Kingdom.
 Its objective is to develop alternatives and re-educate local economic activities that are currently not sustainable, at all levels of the ecosystem.
 A Planet Keeper can help this ONG (ONPLUS in Italian) in many ways.
 Either by reporting the current environment actions on their blog, or by actively participating in one of their missions.

-Fridays For the Future Italia: FFF is a global movement that recognises the climate emergency and demands zero around the world.
-Inspired on Greta Thunberg, who protested in Rome in April 2019, the movement is mainly composed of young students that reunite in different cities across many countries.
+- Fridays For the Future Italia: FFF is a global movement that recognises the climate emergency and demands zero around the world.
+Inspired by Greta Thunberg, who protested in Rome in April 2019, the movement is mainly composed of young students that reunite in different cities across many countries.
 Italy is classified as the third-best country in terms of participation, with about one million people protesting in 180 different cities in 2019.The forthcoming FFFs are frequently updated onto their website, with the association also inviting young people to create local groups, with the option of mobilising the school where the student is currently enrolled.
+On March 3rd, 2023, the movement organized the global strike for climate in various squares of Italy.

 Green production and consumption

-The Department for Ecological Transition and Green Investments takes care of the MATTM’s expertise in the field of circular economy, environmental economy, and sustainable finance.
+The Department for Ecological Transition and Green Investments takes care of the Ministry of the Environment and of Energy Security expertise in the field of circular economy, environmental economy, and sustainable finance.

 The voluntary national scheme for the assessment and communication of the environmental footprint of products, called "Made Green in Italy" is established by art.
 21, paragraph 1 of law no. 221/2015 containing the “Environmental provisions to promote green economy measures and to contain the excessive use of natural resources”.